tanrax/org-social.el/README.md

 **Option 2: Using vfile (Org Social Host)**

-If you're using [Org Social Host](https://github.com/tanrax/org-social-host), you can use a vfile URL instead of a local file path.
-The client will automatically download and sync your file with the host.
+If you don't have your own web server, you can use [Org Social Host](https://github.com/tanrax/org-social-host) for automatic hosting:

+1. Sign up at the [public host](https://host.org-social.org/signup) to get your `vfile URL` and `public URL`
+2. Configure org-social.el:

 ```elisp
 ;; Use your vfile URL from the host signup